- Course Registration Guide

 (Grade 9; Semester; .5 credit)

 The primary content emphasis for this course pertains to the study of Argentine history from independence to the formation and consolidation of the Argentine State in the second half of the 19th century.
 Students will be exposed to the historical, political, economic, and sociological events which influenced the development of Argentina and the resulting impact on world history.
 In order to allow students to fully understand the relationship between cause and effect in historical events, they will work in the development of historical thinking skills: chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative.
-The subject is taught in Spanish and includes different kind of evaluation (practical work, essays, exams, oral presentations)
+The subject is taught in Spanish and includes different kinds of evaluation (practical work, essays, exams, oral presentations).

 Historia 9 SLL